IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Images
 ======

-We use the `GraphicImage  component <https://www.primefaces.org/showcase/ui/multimedia/graphicImage.xhtml>`__ from PrimeFaces, or the basic JSF `GraphicImage component <http://docs.oracle.com/javaee/6/javaserverfaces/2.1/docs/vdldocs/facelets/h/graphicImage.html>`__.
+For images, we use the `GraphicImage  component <https://www.primefaces.org/showcase/ui/multimedia/graphicImage.xhtml>`__ from PrimeFaces, or the basic JSF `GraphicImage component <http://docs.oracle.com/javaee/6/javaserverfaces/2.1/docs/vdldocs/facelets/h/graphicImage.html>`__.

-To display them in a responsive way, they are styled with ``class="img-responsive"`` an `Images CSS class <http://getbootstrap.com/css/#images>`__ from Bootstrap.
+To display images in a responsive way, they are styled with ``class="img-responsive"``, an `Images CSS class <http://getbootstrap.com/css/#images>`__ from Bootstrap.

 .. raw:: html